tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 # Acknowledgments

-The authors thank Martin Thomson and Kathleen Wilson for feedback on early versions of this document.
+The authors thank Bas Westerbaan, Martin Thomson and Kathleen Wilson for feedback on early versions of this document.

 # CCADB Churn and Dictionary Negotiation {#churn}